The Garden Grazer

 Instructions

-• Add all ingredients to a food processor or blender.
-Pulse to combine until salsa reaches desired consistency.
-(I leave mine slightly chunky.)
+• Add all salsa ingredients to a food processor or blender.
+(I use a large 9-cup Cuisinart food processor which works great.)
+Pulse to combine until the salsa reaches your desired consistency.
+(Pulse more for smoother salsa, or less for chunky salsa.)

-• Taste and adjust flavors if needed.
-(If the flavors don't quite pop, add a pinch more salt.)
-Can serve immediately, but tastes best after it chills in the refrigerator for a couple hours or overnight.
+• Taste and adjust the flavors if needed.
+(If the flavors don't quite pop, add a pinch more salt.
+If it's too spicy or acidic, add a small amount of sweetener.)
+You can serve it immediately, but it tastes best after it chills in the refrigerator for a couple hours or overnight.

 Notes

-Flavors: This is a fun recipe to customize, so add more or less of the ingredients you enjoy.
-Make it spicy with more jalapeno, or add more/less garlic, onion, and cilantro to taste.
+Flavors: This is a fun recipe to customize, so add more or less of the ingredients you enjoy!
+Make it spicy with more jalapeño (or serrano), or add more or less garlic, onion, and cilantro.

 Storing: Store leftovers in a sealed container in the refrigerator for about 3-4 days.